What is CHAMPS?

-For the 2022-2023 school year, students at eligible schools can participate in activities in-person at school.
+Students at schools with a CHAMPS program can participate in activities in-person, at school.
 Principals apply for and oversee the CHAMPS program at their schools, select the activities they will offer, and the schedule.
 Teacher-coaches supervise the activities.
 Schools must follow current health and safety guidelines.

 - Build Our Kids Success (Reeboks)

 - New York Road Runners

 How to Participate in CHAMPS